-Monk Fryston School SEND Policy
+Monk Fryston School Special Educational Needs

 We ensure that all pupils, including those with SEND, are treated equally and have access to the full range of our provision.
 Sometimes, this means that we make reasonable adjustments to what we do so that we can provide appropriate access.
-This is detailed in our Equalities policy 2016.
-We have an accessible school environment.

-At school we are happy to discuss individual access requirements and adapt our Accessibility Plan as required so that it meets the needs of all of our children.
+We are happy to discuss individual access requirements and adapt our Accessibility Plan as required so that it meets the needs of all of our children.

 At present in school we have:

 – All classes are at ground level.
 We have the capacity to move classes so that the year group is always accessible for the child.

 – Doors at low level that are fully accessible

 – An accessible toilet